Button collecting: Collecting specialties

 Collectors have many possibilities for specializing in the buttons they collect.
 They might decide to focus on buttons made of a particular material, buttons from a particular time frame, or buttons featuring a particular subject.
 Those who are interested in exhibiting their buttons competitively in regional or national shows in the United States follow the classification system contained in the National Button Society's Blue Book: Official Classification Competition Guidelines.

 Buttons exist in a myriad of materials, including fabric and cloth, metal, glass, ceramic, enamel, natural materials such as wood, bone, or shell, a number of types of plastic, and more.

 Collectors of buttons by time frame might collect them from a particular century, 18th or 19th, for example, or may be more specialized still, such as acquiring those buttons manufactured during the reign of Queen Victoria of England.

 Those who collect buttons by topic might specialize in bird buttons, flowers, animals, insects. or virtually any topic of interest.
 Another type of collecting specialty is by the type of use the buttons saw.
 Examples are uniform buttons and non-military uniform buttons.
 Studio buttons, those made in small quantities primarily for button collectors, are another collecting area.

 Collecting and competing using the classification system of the National Button Society

-This classification system is used by collectors who enter and who judge button competitions in the United States.
-But it is also useful for all collectors who would like to choose specialties or organize their collections.
+The National Button Society's classification system is used by collectors who enter and who judge button competitions in the United States, and by collectors or dealers for choosing specialties or organizing their buttons.
+It is included in the Society's Blue Book, which is issued periodically and provided to society members.
 The classification system defines important components: